erichs/composure/README.md

 If you already use git, installing composure will initialize a ~/.composure repository, and store and version your functions there.
 Just use 'draft ()' and 'revise ()', they automatically version for you.

-Or, you can manually version a function at any time by calling 'transcribe ()'.

 Why do this?